The Journey to Kafiristan

 The Journey to Kafiristan (German: Die Reise nach Kafiristan) is a 2001 drama film written and directed by Donatello and Fosco Dubini.

 Synopsis

-The film follows Swiss author Annemarie Schwarzenbach's journey through Kafiristan, a region in Afghanistan, with ethnologist Ella Maillart, who is investigating nomadic people there, as they explore themselves and their developing feelings toward each other.
+The film follows Swiss author Annemarie Schwarzenbach's journey through Kafiristan with ethnologist Ella Maillart, who is researching the nomadic people in this region of Afghanistan.
+As the two explore themselves, they develop feelings toward each other.